dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Pros of Pedro**
 - Can make your bot drive faster.
-- Support for recent sensors (OTOS, Pinpoint) is official/built-in.
 - Excellent correction for unexpected disturbances.
 - Has a no-code, browser-based path visualizer